fedarko/pyfastg/README.md

 {'26+', '29+', '18+', '3-', '2+', '8+', '15-', '24+', '9+', '17+', '27+', '28-', '11+', '6-', '20+', '14+', '19-', '13-', '4-', '21+', '5+', '31+', '22-', '12+', '25-', '30-', '10+', '1-', '7-', '32+', '23-', '33+', '16-'}
 ```

-### Required File Format (tl;dr: SPAdes-dialect FASTG files only)
+### Details about the required file format (tl;dr: SPAdes-dialect FASTG files only)
 Currently, pyfastg is hardcoded to parse FASTG files created by the SPAdes assembler.
-Other valid FASTG files that don't follow the pattern used by SPAdes for edge names are not supported.
+Other valid FASTG files that don't follow the pattern used by SPAdes for edge names
+are not supported.

+#### Edge names

 In particular, each edge in the file must have a name formatted like: